Mobile SEO: A Beginner's Guide

 Implement a mobile-friendly website configuration

-Three most popular ways to ensure mobile visibility are responsive design, dynamic serving and separate URLs for desktop and mobile versions of your website.
+The three most popular ways to ensure mobile visibility are responsive design, dynamic serving, and separate URLs for desktop and mobile versions of your website.
 They differ based on the solutions you need for your HTML, CSS as well as URLs used to access your web pages.

 Responsive Web Design - Recommended